chexueji/CNN_WebGL/README.md

 Note
 ------------
-There are no model files, may upload the model files soon or later.
+There are no model files, may upload the model files soon.

 # License
 Apache 2.0